monapatel91/comp-librarary/.github/ISSUE_TEMPLATE/bug_report.md

 **Component Library**

 - Release Version [e.g. 1.0.0]
 - Did this work in previous versions?
-- Does this occur in the latest stable & nightly version?
+If so, which one(s)

 **Acceptance Criteria**